 In 2 Corinthians 2:6-8, it says,

-6 Sufficient for such a one is this punishment which was inflicted by the majority, 7 so that on the contrary you should rather forgive and comfort him, otherwise such a one might be overwhelmed by excessive sorrow.
+6 Sufficient for such a one is this punishment which was inflicted by the majority, 7 so that on the contrary you should rather forgive and comfort him.
+Otherwise, such a one might be overwhelmed by excessive sorrow.
 8 Wherefore I urge you to reaffirm your love for him.

 When love is reaffirmed, it means that this individual has the same rights and privileges he or she had before their punishment.
-Sad to say many times it is not this way because the person’s forgiveness is contingent upon their conduct, this puts an excessive amount of pressure on them then to perform not for God but man.
+Sad to say many times it is not this way because the person’s forgiveness is contingent upon their conduct, this puts an excessive amount of pressure on them not to perform for God but man.